coinbase/coinbase-ruby/README.md

 => 200.353
 ```

-Money amounts (USD, EUR, BTC, etc) are returned as [ruby money](https://github.com/RubyMoney/money) objects (integer amounts paired with a currency ISO code).
+[Money objects](https://github.com/RubyMoney/money) are returned for most amounts dealing with currency.
 You can call `to_f`, `format`, or perform math operations on these objects.
 You can see a list of [supported currencies here](https://github.com/coinbase/coinbase-ruby/blob/master/supported_currencies.json).

 ## Examples